 7 Data Cleanup Terms Explained VisuallyReading time: 4 minutes

-So we asked ourselves, “What does data cleanup look like?”, in hopes that this might be another way to communicate the meaning of these terms in a way that is less technical.
+So we asked ourselves, “What does data cleanup look like?” in hopes that this might be another way to communicate the meaning of these terms in a less technical way.
 Below, we’ve created a visual glossary to answer that question and explain some commonly used data cleanup operations.

 Aggregating is sorting data and then expressing the data in a summary form.

-Here we have a list of Nobel Peace Prize Winners that includes the country they hail from which we’ve aggregated to get the total number of Peace Prize Winners from each country.
+Here we have a list of Nobel Peace Prize Winners that includes the country they hail from.
+Aggregating the list gave us the total number of Peace Prize Winners from each country.

 Filtering a dataset narrows it down to just a specific group of records:

-Here we have a list of elements and their element type which we’ve filtered down to just the metal elements.
+Here we have a list of elements and their element type.
+We’ve filtered the list down to just the metal elements.

 When your data is scattered in multiple datasets, merging allows you to combine the relevant parts of those datasets to create a new file to work with.

-Here we have two datasets; one contains a column for state and for state capitol and the other contains a column for state and the other contains a column for state and a column for state population.
-Through data cleanup we’ve merged these datasets together to create one dataset that contains state, state, capital, and state population.
+Here we have two datasets; one contains a column for state and a column for state capitol; the other contains a column for state and a column for state population.
+We’ve merged these datasets to create one dataset that contains state, state, capital, and state population through data cleanup.

 To append two datasets is to stack them to create one larger dataset.
 Usually, when appending data, the datasets contain the same (or very similar) fields.